-Set your stereotypes aside.
 Bamboo isn’t just a panda’s snack.
-Bamboo is a beautiful and versatile plant that has many uses in the urban landscape.
+It’s a beautiful and versatile plant that has many uses in the urban landscape.

 You can install it as a privacy screening to block out nosy neighbors, or use it as a hedge.
 But, in my eyes, the biggest pro of all is how it can add architectural interest to a space, depending on which type you install—Black Bamboo (Phyllostachys nigra) for a modern edge, Alphonse Karr Bamboo (Bambusa multiplex ‘Alphonse Karr’) for a tropical twist, or Giant Timber Bamboo (Bambusa oldhamii) for an Asian-inspired accent, for examples.

 Bamboo is part of the Poaceae family (pronounced poh-aye-see-aye).
-That’s the family that gave us many ornamental grasses and your standard lawn grass.
+That’s the family that gave us many ornamental types of grass and your standard lawn grass.
 Crazy, right?

 And just like ornamental grasses, it comes in many types.